davoszabo/flutter-django-recipeapp/README.md

 You can leave the `recipes_sampling_quick-refine.ipynb` file.

+The sampling part will make a test database with 25k lines if recipes.

 ## Train model (Optional)
 This is where the recipe recommendation system (RecRecSys) development, experimentation and polishing play a role.
 Take a look at the file: `recipes_model-reviews.ipynb`.
 Partly the model, and the training functionality has been integrated into the Django backend, so here only further improvement should happen.